aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/source/README.md

 1. Log in to your AWS Account Console
 2. Sanity check if all resources are created
-3. Under DynamDB, insert a row in table 'visa' with test values
+3. Under DynamoDB, insert a row in table 'visa' with test values
 4. if the transaction is successful you should see a sucesssfull CW log event under log group '/aws/lambda/payments-posting'
 5. if the traansaction is not succeessful, you can follow the architecture guide and track the transaction and see where it has stopped processing.
 6. We have also created a mock lambda whch can insert a mock message into the 'visa' DynamoDB table.
 You can siimply invoke the 'payments-visa-mock' lambda from the console to achive the same effect.